nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

     - Throws [`out_of_range.401`](../../home/exceptions.md#jsonexceptionout_of_range401) when `idx >= size()`; example:
       `"array index 17 is out of range"`

-## Exception safety

-Strong exception safety: if an exception occurs, the original value stays intact.

 ## Complexity

 1. The complexity depends on the type: